open-amt-cloud-toolkit/docs/docs/UIToolkit/Controls/kvmControl.md

+--8<-- "References/abbreviations.md"
-Not sure how to implement?
-View the [UI Toolkit KVM Module Tutorial](../../Tutorials/uitoolkit.md) for a step-by-step walkthrough on pre-requisites and implementing a React Control using the UI Toolkit.
+Not sure how to implement Keyboard, Video Mouse (KVM)?
+View the [UI Toolkit KVM Module Tutorial](../../Tutorials/uitoolkit.md) for a step-by-step walkthrough prerequisites and instructions for implementing a React Control using the UI Toolkit.

-## Add Keyboard, Video, Mouse (KVM) Control
+## Add KVM Control

-The following code snippet shows how to add KVM control to the React application.
+Use the following code snippet to add the KVM control to the React Application.
-Open `src/App.js`, add the following code as show below:
+Open `src/App.js` and add the code shown below:

 !!! note
     Change `deviceId` value to your device GUID, `mpsServer` value to your MPS server address, and pass in a valid JWT  for `authToken`.